BlakeCLewis/PILN/README.md

           Ki = 0.4;
           Imin = -25;
           Imax = 25;
-          Accumlitive error correction of Cterm + Pterm;
+          accumlitive error correction of Cterm + Pterm;
-          To reduce "Iterm Windup", limit with (Imin <= Iterm <+ Imax).
+          to reduce "Iterm Windup", limit with (Imin <= Iterm <+ Imax).

       Dterm:

           Kd = 13;
-          Change in error;
+          change in error;
           Dterm is the acceleration term.
-          It allows time for Iterm to wind up or down, to keep from falling behind or over shooting.
+          it allows time for Iterm to wind up or down, to keep from falling behind or over shooting.

       output: